-All discharge and receiving water monitoring results for the year must be included in an Annual Water Quality Monitoring Summary and submitted by March 1st for the previous year.
+All discharge and receiving water monitoring results for a year must be included in an Annual Water Quality Monitoring Summary and submitted by March 1st of the following year.
 The report must include a presentation of the analytical results and an evaluation of the results.
-The evaluation must include an electronic spreadsheet containing all historical data, a graphical presentation of the data at each monitoring station, a comparison of upstream and downstream monitoring results (to show any differences), and a comparison of monitoring results for each station over time (to show any trends).
+The evaluation must include an electronic spreadsheet containing all historical data, a graphical presentation of the data at each of the two monitoring stations, and a comparison of monitoring results for each station over time.
 The annual report may reference the monthly reports for QA/QC information.